Kansas City Royals being sold in deal expected to fetch $1B

 “We’re very supportive of John and his group reaching an agreement to acquire ownership of his hometown Kansas City Royals,” Indians president Paul Dolan said.
 “His acquisition of the Royals is good for the game of baseball and I wish him nothing but the best.”

-Sherman was introduced by Dolan by Steve Greenberg, the son of Hall of Famer Hank Greenberg.
-His financial involvement allowed the team to push its payroll over the years, including in 2016, when the Indians acquired All-Star reliever Andrew Miller from the Yankees before the trading deadline.

-The Royals had represented the American League in the Fall Classic the previous two years, winning their second World Series title when they defeated the New York Mets in 2015.
-The back-to-back pennants came after a long period of dismal performances, leaving Glass with a mixed legacy in Kansas City.
+Before the Indians broke through, the Royals had represented the American League in the previous two Fall Classics, winning their second World Series title when they defeated the New York Mets in 2015.
+But the back-to-back pennants, and the accompanying rise boom in fan interest, came after a long period of dismal performances that left Glass with a mixed legacy in Kansas City.

-On one hand, the 83-year-old Glass and his family kept the club in town following Kauffman’s death in 1993.
-The longtime Wal-Mart executive served as caretaker of the organization until April 2000, when he purchased sole ownership of the franchise for $96 million — considered a strong bid at the time.
+On one hand, the 83-year-old longtime Wal-Mart executive and his family kept the club in town following Kauffman’s death in 1993.
+Glass helped serve as caretaker of the organization until April 2000, when he purchased sole ownership for $96 million — considered a strong bid at the time.

 On the other hand, Glass was derided during the Royals’ many 100-loss seasons for being unwilling to spend money on payroll, something he rectified in more recent years.
 Many fans also viewed him as an absentee owner whose family was more committed to northwest Arkansas than Kansas City.

-“He’s one of the most unique people I’ve ever met in my life,” countered Royals manager Ned Yost.
+“He’s one of the most unique people I’ve ever met,” countered Royals manager Ned Yost.
 “Probably starting in 2012, my whole focus was to win a world championship for him.
 I didn’t have any understanding or inkling what it would mean to win a championship for the city.
 I found that out later.
-But I wanted to win a championship for him.”
+But I wanted to win a championship for him.
+Every waking moment was meant with him in mind.”

-Yost said watching Glass raise the World Series trophy in 2015 “one of the top three highlights of my baseball career, because we had accomplished it for him.”
+Yost said watching Glass raise the World Series trophy at Citi Field in 2015 was “one of the top three highlights of my baseball career, because we had accomplished it for him.”

 Glass has reportedly been in declining health, increasing the urgency to find a new owner.
 The goal all along was to identify someone with ties to Kansas City who would keep the club in town.